Recommended Side Trips in Manaslu Trek

 Base point: Prok

-Kal Tal usually translated "Death Lake" .
-Mount Manaslu reflects on the Lake at the nice evening sunset view Photo@ Sherpana
+Kal Tal usually translated as "Death Lake."
+Mount Manaslu reflects on the Lake at the nice evening sunset view Photo @ Sherpana

 Hinang Gompa and Himalchuli Base Camp (4020m, 13186ft.)